Three Topics in Non-decomposability of Generalized Multiplicative Connectives: Decomposability of generalized multiplicative connectives in and

 \section{Decomposability of generalized multiplicative connectives in $\mathsf{MALL}$ and $\mathsf{MELL}$}

-Danos and Regnier defined (non-)decomposability of a generalized connective \cite{DR} only in the {it multiplicative} framework .
+Danos and Regnier defined the notion of (non-)decomposability of generalized connectives only in the \emph{multiplicative} framework \cite{DR}.

-To investigate preservation of non-decomposability for various systems, we extend the definition of Danos and Regnier's non-decomposability.
-After that, we show that Multiplicative Additive Linear Logic $\mathsf{MALL}$ and Multiplicative Exponential Linear Logic $\mathsf{MELL}$ {\it does not} preserve non-decomposability.
+In order to investigate whether non-decomposability is preserved in other logical systems, we extend Danos and Regnier’s definition of non-decomposability.
+We then show that multiplicative additive linear logic $\mathsf{MALL}$ and multiplicative exponential linear logic $\mathsf{MELL}$ do \emph{not} preserve non-decomposability.